jpweber/valet/README.md

     - X-Ratelimit-Remaining: Approximate number of requests left to use
     - X-Ratelimit-Reset: Approximate number of seconds to end of period

+- gateway daemon currently runs on port 8000.
+This will be configurable at runtime later.

 - app config is a json file that looks like the below example.
 They are currently just being read out of the conf dir in the app root dir.
-This will change
+This will change to be clear is this the config for the applications that will be sitting behind the gateway.
+Not the gateway application it self.
 ```
 {
     "name": "userauth",